Introduction & Overview

 Types of "Intentional Tort" Personal Injury Cases

-Most injury-related civil cases stem from accidents, but intentional tort cases arise when one person purposefully harms another.
+Most injury-related civil cases arise from accidents, but intentional torts result when one person purposefully harms another.

 -